langchain-ai/langchainjs/CONTRIBUTING.md

 As an open source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.

 To contribute to this project, please follow a ["fork and pull request"](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.
-Please do not try to push directly to this repo unless you are maintainer.
+Please do not try to push directly to this repo unless you are a maintainer.

 ## Quick Links